 This is my third visit to the Hamptons.
 The last time was in 2018.
 We found a perfect home on VRBO.
 There was a peaceful vibe to her home in Southampton.
 It is a charming beach house located just north of Southampton Village.
 And it is about a five-minute drive to the ocean and bay beaches.
 Let’s talk about her backyard- it’s huge with the softest grass.
 The house also has an outdoor whirlpool hot tub and an outdoor cedar shower.
 Perhaps having some lawn game equipment would be an added touch.

-This two-bedroom and one bathroom home were perfect for my sister, daughter, niece, and me.
+This two-bedroom and one-bathroom home was perfect for my sister, daughter, niece, and me.
 Getting ready was a little complicated.
-Four women wanting to shower, blow-dry and iron hair, and do makeup took some coordination.
+Four women wanting to shower, blow-dry, iron hair, and do makeup took some coordination.
 We managed because we liked the home.
 And in 2021, I rented the same home with my daughters.
 Property ID is 1345027.
 If you do pick this place, mention I referred you.
 I do not get any compensation at all.
 This is my personal opinion.
 You can read my comment about this house.
 FYI, I am Janice W. Parkland.

 The coolest part of our visit was seeing whales breaching off the beach.
 It gave me an even greater appreciation for living in South Florida, where I can go to the beach year-round.
 I get the appeal of the Hamptons to northerners when you only have three months to enjoy the summer weather.